STRESS: The Missing Piece of the LD/ADHD Puzzle

-During this day of interactive multi-media learning, we’ll examine the protective role of stress, and how a student’s perception of competence can move the needle from “good” stress to “toxic” stress.
-We’ll take a look into the human brain to gain a better understanding of the neurobiology of stress, and what happens when things get out of balance.
-We’ll see why many kids with Learning Disabilities and ADHD are in a state of chronic stress that actually impedes learning and memory in a way that goes way beyond the initial effects of the LD/ADHD.
-We’ll examine adults’ reactions to “negative” behaviors that might actually be the protective response to chronic stress, and explore different, effective ways to respond to kids that can help them get back on track.
+During this day of interactive multi-media learning, participants examined the protective role of stress, and how a student’s perception of competence can move the needle from “good” stress to “toxic” stress.
+We took a look into the human brain to gain a better understanding of the neurobiology of stress, and what happens when things get out of balance.
+We saw why many kids with Learning Disabilities and ADHD are in a state of chronic stress that actually impedes learning and memory in a way that goes way beyond the initial effects of the LD/ADHD.
+We examined adults’ reactions to “negative” behaviors that might actually be the protective response to chronic stress, and explored different, effective ways to respond to kids that can help them get back on track.

-Research, stories, art work, brief videos and stress-reducing cartoons will be used to help participants develop a new way of thinking about our built-in response to challenges and threats.
-Dr. Schultz will present his DE-STRESS Model of Intervention that’s been very effective in helping students become the masters of their own academic destiny.
+Research, stories, art work, brief videos and stress-reducing cartoons were used to help participants develop a new way of thinking about our built-in response to challenges and threats.
+Dr. Schultz presented his DE-STRESS Model of Intervention that’s been very effective in helping students become the masters of their own academic destiny.
 This simple, but transformative model guides teachers and other practitioners as they help students turn brain-shrinking (really!) toxic stress into the fuel students need for productive, effective learning.
-We’ll take a very practical look at the language we use with students, and how it can change mindsets and learning trajectories.
-Each participant will take away many practical strategies as well as a personalized plan of action designed to reduce stress in kids and enhance learning.
+We took a very practical look at the language we use with students, and how it can change mindsets and learning trajectories.
+Each participant took away many practical strategies as well as a personalized plan of action designed to reduce stress in kids and enhance learning.